 Although stated by medical professionals, methadone does not provide a “high”; which can be argued against, the person using it will become physically dependent on it as it is still a synthetic opioid.
 Many individuals swear by the drug and have gotten clean off of drugs such as heroin and OxyContin, and have managed to seek out some form of treatment to solve the addiction while still taking methadone.
 An overall goal should be to become completely drug-free to obtain optimum health both physically and mentally.

 Methadone detox is an initial step to that process, as it will help a user detox safely off of methadone so as to not put any risk to their physical health.
 This usually occurs with a doctor setting them up on a program to taper them down off of the drug, and they will typically be prescribed another drug to help alleviate any withdrawal symptoms.
 Many detox centers will also utilize vitamin and mineral supplementation to help a person recover faster physically, and ensure they are receiving some proper nutrients.

 Treatment is the next step after methadone detox occurs as it is important to treat and solve the addiction that may have led a person seeking out methadone as an option to solving their opiate addiction.
 A methadone treatment program handles addiction as any other program will, helping a person to find the underlying cause of their addiction, along with gaining valuable tools and skills to maintain a healthy and drug-free life.

-Newfoundland and Labrador does have some different treatment resources available to the residents of the province struggling with addiction, and if that is not an option seeking out of province help can also be very beneficial.
-When seeking treatment away from the environment a person was using in has shown to be quite successful in their long term sobriety.
+Newfoundland and Labrador do have some different treatment resources available to the residents of the province struggling with addiction, and if that is not an option seeking out of province help can also be very beneficial.
+When seeking treatment away from the environment a person was using it has shown to be quite successful in their long term sobriety.
 It will, in fact, give the person an opportunity to start fresh in a new environment and become connected up with other sober living individuals.